-- From the Windows Desktop menu, choose Syniti Data Replication, then Service Installer. - Manage the service from the Service Monitor program (located in the Windows Notification Area 5, or on the Windows menu under Syniti Data Replication). - Use the Replication Monitor tab in the Management Center to track the progress of the replication.
+- From the Windows Desktop menu, choose Syniti Data Replication, then Service Installer. - Manage the service from the Service Monitor program (located in the Windows Notification Area), or on the Windows menu under Syniti Data Replication). - Use the Replication Monitor tab in the Management Center to track the progress of the replication.

-- In the Windows Notification Area, select the Service Monitor icon. - From the right mouse button menu, choose Replication Agent, then Start then Application.

-The replication that you have scheduled should start at the specified time.

-• Use the Replication Monitor tab in the Management Center to track the progress of the replication.
+- In the Windows Notification Area, select 🕌 the Service Monitor icon. - From the right mouse button menu, choose Replication Agent, then Start then Application.
+The replication that you have scheduled should start at the specified time. - Use the Replication Monitor tab in the Management Center to track the progress of the replication.

-What's New in Release 9.8.2
+What's New in Release 9.6

-Here are highlights of the significant changes you will find in Syniti Data Replication 9.8.2.
+Here are highlights of the significant changes you will find in Syniti Data Replication 9.6.
+For a complete list of changes, check the release notes in the Help Center.